nilswiersma/qiling-fi/README.md

 See also: https://docs.qiling.io/en/latest/install/

-# Set up qiling and other packages

-# Example ifelse.c ARM32 program
+# Example: ifelse.c ARM32 program

 A simple if check to test with some faults: